Jeddah at a Glance

 Working in Jeddah

-As mentioned elsewhere in our InterNations guide, e.g. in the article on working in Saudi Arabia, oil obviously dominates the Saudi economy.
-However, expats working in Jeddah and other major cities do not always work for petrochemical companies.
+As mentioned elsewhere in our InterNations Guide, e.g. in the article on working in Saudi Arabia, oil obviously dominates the Saudi economy.
+However, expats working in Jeddah and other major Saudi hubs do not always work for petrochemical companies.

 The National Economy

 Several sectors of Saudi Arabia’s industry are expanding right now.
 There is a high demand for industrial machinery and equipment.
 Mining, aluminum and steel production are going strong as well.
-But it’s the construction sector that is developing at the most impressive pace.
+But it’s the construction sector that is developing at the most impressive pace and thus may be the best place for expats to find work.
 In 2011, it grew by nearly 12%, and in 2012, it increased by another 10%.
 Moreover, owing to Saudi Arabia’s increasing population, there is a huge domestic market for consumer goods and medical services.
 However, unemployment among the young Saudi populace, as well as general unrest in the Arab World, seems to have influenced private consumption in a somewhat negative way.

 Saudi Arabia still needs to deal with several issues that could hamper its prosperity.
 There is a distinct lack of Saudi laborers and employees in the private sector.
 Of course, this means more jobs for expats working in Jeddah, Riyadh, or the Eastern Province.
 In the long term, though, the country’s citizens need to be better integrated into the workforce.
 The “Saudization” quotas and categories for companies that took effect in 2013 are an official attempt to provide more job opportunities for locals.

-The government has already done a lot to remove bureaucratic obstacles for entrepreneurs; however, observers criticize the lack of due process for foreign investors or employees involved in legal battles.
+The government has already done much to remove bureaucratic obstacles for entrepreneurs; however, observers criticize the lack of due process for foreign investors or employees involved in legal battles.
 Last but not least, considering the political situation in the Middle East, socio-political reforms are probably overdue.
-Expatriates living and working in Jeddah are surely following these developments with great interest.
+Expatriates living and working in Jeddah are surely following these constantly new and changing developments with great interest.

 The Local Economy